• Home

 4 minutes

-Your customer service implementation team should include every relevant department leader.
-Successful implementations we’ve seen include leaders from district offices, boards, principals, and heads of communications, IT, transportation, nutrition, and campus-specific departments.
+Customer service in schools impacts every family’s experience, from enrollment to graduation.
+For a successful software implementation, ensure all departments are involved.
+Consider including leaders from district offices, boards, principals, and heads of communications, IT, transportation, nutrition, and campus-specific departments.

 The first question you need to ask your cabinet is “Are we committed to a districtwide shift in operations to ensure we’re delivering superior customer service at every touchpoint?”

-Don’t forget your vendor is an important part of the team, as well!
+Choose a vendor that is invested in your transformation.
 At K12 Insight, we see our client districts as partners in the journey to superior customer service and believe in transparency and honesty about what we can deliver throughout the implementation process.

 To ensure your goals and expectations are met, there must be strong communication between your internal project team and your vendor.